DesmondOAK/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash - execute files as a Bash Shell
-ls -a - display contents of directory including hidden files

-#!/bin/bash - execute files as a Bash Shell
+#!/bin/bash - execute file as a bash shell
-ls -h - Display current directory contents in long formats,user and group ID and hidden files
+ls -lh - display current directory content in long format,with user and group IDs and and hidden files